linuxmint/aptkit/README.md

 # TODO

-- Add a downgrade function
+- Document usage and examples
 - Add support for XApp Window Progress (already present in SimpleAPTClient)
 - Clean up code and copyrights with a reuse.toml and debian/copyright